trueos/pcbsd/src-qt5/docs/install.rst

 * **RAIDZ2:** requires a minimum of 4 disks.
 For best performance, a maximum of 10 disks is recommended.

 * **RAIDZ3:** requires a minimum of 5 disks.
 For best performance, a maximum of 11 disks is recommended.

+* **stripe:** requires a minimum of 2 disks.
+  **Note that a stripe does NOT provide ANY redundancy.
+If any disk fails in a stripe, all data in the pool is lost!**

 The installer will not let you save a configuration if your system does not meet the minimum number of disks required by that configuration.
 As you select a configuration, a message will indicate how many more disks you need to select.